filecoin-project/filecoin-docs/docs/introduction/faq.md

 A number of other programs, like Filecoin Ignite, will also contribute additional demand, tooling, and usage.

-### Why not implement the scheme that the white paper says "miners and clients automatically match orders through order books"？Is it because the LIMITS of TPS ?
+### Why not implement the scheme that the white paper says "miners and clients automatically match orders through order books"？Is it because the LIMITS of TPS?

 There will be off-chain orderbooks and miner marketplaces -- some are in development now from some teams.
 They will work mostly off-chain, because TPS on chain is not enough for the volume of usage we expect on Filecoin.
 These orderbooks build on the basic deal-flow on chain.
 These orderbooks will arrive in their own development trajectory -- most likely around or soon after mainnet launch.

-### Does the committed capacity sector still need to be sealed before it upgrades to one with real data ?
+### Does the committed capacity sector still need to be sealed before it upgrades to one with real data?

 For the first iteration of the protocol, yes.
 We have plans to make it cheaper and more economically attractive after Mainnet with no resealing required and other perks.